-When Dr. R.E.
-Shands bought what was then known as Little Fat Deer Key in 1956, the small island near the City of Marathon in Florida’s Middle Keys was uninhabited.
-The World War II surgeon and Mississippi hospital owner hoped to one day build a road to his island, being close to the main highway and the local airport, and turn the 7.9 acres of land into a family vacation spot.
-Dr. Shands, unfortunately, passed away in 1963 before he could do either.
-The island, now known as Shands Key because the federal government renamed it after Dr. Shands to honor his service to the country, was left to his wife and then passed on to their four children.
+In 1956, when World War II veteran Dr. R.E.
+Shands bought what was then known as Little Fat Deer Key in Florida’s Middle Keys, it was an uninhabited island that the federal government owned but no longer wanted.
+He had hoped to eventually turn his 7.9 acres of land into a family vacation spot but unfortunately passed away before he could do it.
+The island, now known as Shands Key—which the government changed to honor Dr. Shands’ service—was left to his wife and then passed on to their four children.

-The Shands strongly desire to fulfill their father’s dream and build on the island that bears his name, but since government regulations have stripped all use of their property, the Constitution guarantees them just compensation.
-With its full development rights, the land would be worth $3 million or more, but government restrictions have slashed the land’s worth to an estimated $60,000.
-That is, the city has destroyed 98 percent of the economic value of their property, and even worse, the city didn’t pay the Shands for the lost property value.
-All the city offered in return were TDRs.
+The Shands very much want to use their land for its intended purpose, but government regulations have stripped away all economic use of their property, essentially turning the island into a nature preserve.
+And even worse, the City didn’t pay the Shands for their lost property rights.
+The Constitution guarantees them just compensation, and with its full development rights, the land would be worth $3 million or more, but government restrictions have slashed the land’s worth to an estimated $60,000.
+City offered in return were Transfer of Development Rights (TDRs).

-Governments can’t use TDRs or any other type of gimmicky substitute as a magical “get out of just compensation free” card.
-So, Rodney Shands and his siblings are fighting back in Florida court to stop the city’s illegal use of TDRs and defend their constitutional right to just compensation for the taking of their property.
+So, Rodney Shands and his siblings fought back in Florida courts to stop the city’s illegal use of TDRs and defend their constitutional right to just compensation for the taking of their property.